baycysec/.github/profile/README.md

 <p align="justify">Bread & Yolk (BAY) is a cybersecurity research group founded in 2022 in Jakarta, Indonesia.
 We combine business innovation with community-driven research, education, and collaboration to advance the security field.</p>

 Our work is divided into two main service areas:
-- Blue Anvil — delivering tabletop exercises and cyber drills to help organizations assess and strengthen their resilience.
+- Blue Anvil — delivering DFIR exercise, tabletop exercises, and cyber drills to help organizations assess and strengthen their resilience.
 - Hacksmiths — providing high-quality Capture The Flag (CTF) challenges and event support for learning, training, and competition.

 Beyond services, BAY actively contributes to the global security community through: